P. K. Banerjee: Managerial career

+After retirement, Banerjee went to Japan and attended the earliest known coaching course conducted by FIFA in 1969, under German coach Dettmar Cramer, and gained a first-Class degree.
 As one of the finest coaches in the history of Indian football, Banerjee came to be known for his inspirational pep talk to players termed as "vocal tonic" before games.
 He managed India national team at the 1970 Asian Games in Bangkok, Thailand and led them clinching bronze medal.
 In that tournament, he had players like captain Syed Nayeemuddin, Sukalyan Ghosh Dastidar, Shyam Thapa, Mohammed Habib, Magan Singh.
 The next year in 1971, he gave India an international title, winning Pesta Sukan Cup in Singapore.

-His first managerial stint came with East Bengal, joining the club as manager in 1972.
+Banerjee began his coaching career in Bata SC, and then went on to manage his older club Eastern Railway.
+His first big coaching stint came with East Bengal, joining the Kolkata giant as manager in 1972.
 Throughout Banerjee's managerial career, he would frequently return to manage East Bengal.He managed East Bengal when they trounced arch rival Mohun Bagan 5–0 in the 1975 IFA Shield final, the biggest ever margin in Kolkata derbies.
 He managed Mohun Bagan in the historic match against a star-studded New York Cosmos spearheaded by Pelé on 24 September 1977, in which both the teams shared honours as the match ended 2–2.
 Under his guidance, Mohun Bagan's performance against the American club featuring Pelé, Carlos Alberto Torres and Giorgio Chinaglia, earned popularity worldwide.

 In 1976, Banerjee joined Mohun Bagan, guiding the club to a historic feat, winning the IFA Shield, Rovers Cup and Durand Cup respectively to achieve their first-ever triple-crown triumph in one season.
 He became the national coach in 1972, starting with the qualifying matches of the 1972 Munich Olympics.
 He went on to coach the Indian Football Team till 1986.